aws-samples/aws-lambda-rdbms-integration/README.md

    (1 row)
    ```

 Success!
-Using a PostgreSQL SQL select statement we have successfully invoked our test function on AWS Lambda, and retrieved the results.
+Using a PostgreSQL SQL select statement, you have successfully invoked your test function on Lambda, and retrieved the results.

-Now, let's explore some interesting use cases for our new Lambda interface.
+Now, explore some interesting use cases for your new Lambda interface.

-## PART 2 - Example Use Cases
+## Part 2 - Example Use Cases

-Now that the mechanics are in place, we can quickly and easily create new Lambda functions to do useful things!
-Let's revisit some of the use cases identified in the opening section.
+Now that the mechanics are in place, you can create new Lambda functions to do useful things!
+Let's revisit some of the use cases mentioned earlier.

-### Instrumentation - Monitor and Alert with Amazon CloudWatch
+### Instrumentation: Monitor and Alert with Amazon CloudWatch

-Say we have an existing application which uses an Oracle database to track temperature sensor readings.
-We'll keep our example simple, and assume the readings are stored in a 2-column table, which you should create now:
+Assume that you have an existing application which uses an Oracle database to track temperature sensor readings.
+Assume that the readings are stored in a two-column table:
 ```
 CREATE TABLE temp_reading (reading_time TIMESTAMP, reading_value NUMERIC);
 ```

-Let's enhance our application by leveraging Amazon CloudWatch to show the temperature readings over time, and to alert us immediately if a reading exceeds 80<sup>o</sup>C.
+You can forward new records via Lambda to CloudWatch, allowing you to plots graphs of the temperature readings, and to configure alerts when a reading exceeds a threshold.

-We will achieve this in two steps:

-- Create a Lambda function to publish a temperature reading to Amazon CloudWatch.
-- Create a database trigger to call the Lambda function for each new reading.

-Here's how:

-1. Create a new Python function in AWS Lambda by following the same process we used [earlier](#create-test-function-in-lambda).
+1. Create a new Python function in AWS Lambda by following the process used [earlier](#create-test-function-in-lambda).
-   In the **Name** field, enter `lambdaTempReadingTrigger`.
-   In the **Lambda Function Code** field, paste the function code below:
+   Name the function `lambdaTempReadingTrigger`, and use the function code below:

 	   ```
 		import boto3